 Entry into sign up events is determined in a series of selection rounds, which are a type of lottery where you can increase your selection odds.
 To enter, simply click the Sign Up button and fill out the form.
 You won't be asked for payment information at this point.
-On the 16th day of each month from March to June, we'll take all the sign ups received at that point and order them by the entrant's karma.
+On designated days each month from March to June, we'll run a selection round by taking all the sign ups received at that point and ordering them by the entrant's karma.
 Then we'll allocate available spots from highest karma to lowest.

 If you are selected, you'll be notified by email.
-At that point, you'll have 14 days to pay and complete your registration.
-After 14 days, any entries not completed will be cancelled and made available in the next selection round.
+At that point, you'll have a limited number of days to pay and complete your registration.
+After that limit, any entries not completed will be cancelled and made available in the next selection round.

 If you are not selected, your entry will remain for the next selection round, giving you the opportunity to earn karma in the meantime.

 Most importantly, the date you signed up is not considered during the selection process.
-So relax, you'll have plenty of time to sign up before the 16th.
+So relax, you'll have ample time to sign up before the next selection round occurs.

 For a register event, simply click the Register Now button and you'll immediately be directed to the PayPal web site to authorize payment.
 You don't need a PayPal account; you can enter your credit card information right on that page.
 Once you authorize payment at PayPal, you'll be directed back to our registration site where an entry spot will be allocated to you and you'll have 30 minutes to complete the registration form and confirm your payment.
 If you don't finish within 30 minutes, your registration will be cancelled and the entry spot reclaimed (and you won't be charged).